military dog tags

 #3.
 Military Branch

-In general, the military branch is also presented on dog tags.
+Interestingly, only two of the military services have the branch presented on dog tags.

 The military identifier is as follows: